 You are here

-100 Free & Almost Free Things to Do: History & Heritage
+Free Things to Do: History & Heritage in Washington, DC

-Pay tribute to the soldiers that served in World War II, as well as those that supported efforts from home, at the National World War II Memorial, which features two 43-foot arches, a 17-foot pillar for each state and a field of 4,000 gold stars.
+The stunning National World War II Memorial is one of the National Mall’s most popular destinations.
+The memorial features two 43-foot arches, a 17-foot pillar for each state and a field of 4,000 gold stars, all in honor of those who served and supported the efforts from home.
 If you want to honor local World War I participants, stop by the nearby DC War Memorial, one of the Mall’s hidden gems.

-Visit Arlington National Cemetery to see the Changing of the Guard ceremony at the Tomb of the Unknowns.
+Visit Arlington National Cemetery to see the Changing of the Guard ceremony at the Tomb of the Unknown Soldier.
 The ceremony is held every hour on the hour from Oct.
 1-March 31, and every half hour from April 1-Sept.
-30.
+30. Then, continue your exploration of the country’s largest military cemetery, where you can also visit the gravesite of President John F. Kennedy.

-Experience the elegance of the turn of the century at Anderson House, the former residence of American diplomat Larz Anderson built primarily for entertaining prominent figures of the early nineteenth century.
+Anderson House is the former residence of American diplomat Larz Anderson, built primarily for entertaining prominent figures of the early nineteenth century.
 The home was gifted to the Society of the Cincinnati, an organization founded in 1783 to promote the knowledge and appreciation of the Revolution's success, in the 1930s.
 While you're there, check out Revolutionary-era books, manuscripts, maps, graphic arts and archives.
 Anderson House also hosts lectures, book signings, luncheons and events for kids.